 Renewing Your License Plates in Hawaii

 Your license plates are only valid until the date printed on your decals.
-You should renew your registration before the expiration date:
+You can renew your registration before the expiration date in person, by mail, or online.

 Transfer License Plates in Hawaii